Polymer Clay Skinner Blends, Gradients, and Ombre Slabs

 If the seam is gone and the transition already looks soft, keep going only if you still see harsh bands.
 Extra folding after that point can warm the clay too much and start smearing the fade, especially on pink-and-white or yellow-and-pink palettes where muddiness shows fast.

-Cut The Pair From One Sheet
+Cut The Pair From One Slab

 This is what keeps the pair consistent.
 On arches, the left and right fade can mirror each other.
 On popsicles, both bars can carry the same pink-to-cream transition before you add the bite mark, stick, or sprinkle colors.